|Wisconsin citizen holding sign inside state capitol |

 It is only time before a Judge orders court-appointed marshals in to protect capitol visitors from the GOP's capitol police.

 "Two journalists, Nicole Schulte and Leslie Peterson, were actually chased by police officers who tried to grab their cameras.
 They continued to film the arrests and were not themselves arrested.
-But Greg Kinsley and Jeremy Ryan were arrested for filming," reports Recbecca Kimble in The Progressive.
+But Greg Kinsley and Jeremy Ryan were arrested for filming," reports Rebecca Kimble in The Progressive.
 "Every noon hour in the Wisconsin State Capitol rotunda feels a little bit different.
 Today it felt like a prison."

 Just as the GOP intends.